William Howard Taft: Latin America

 When Taft entered office, Mexico was increasingly restless under the grip of longtime dictator Porfirio Díaz.
 Many Mexicans backed his opponent, Francisco Madero.
-There were a number of incidents in which Mexican rebels crossed the U.S. border to obtain horses and weapons; Taft sought to prevent this by ordering the US Army to the border areas for maneuvers.
+There were a number of incidents in which Mexican rebels crossed the U.S. border to obtain horses and weapons; Taft sought to prevent this by ordering the U.S. Army to the border areas for maneuvers.
 Taft told his military aide, Archibald Butt, that "I am going to sit on the lid and it will take a great deal to pry me off".
 He showed his support for Díaz by meeting with him at El Paso, Texas, and Ciudad Juárez, Chihuahua, the first meeting between a U.S. and a Mexican president and also the first time an American president visited Mexico.
 The day of the summit, Frederick Russell Burnham and a Texas Ranger captured and disarmed an assassin holding a palm pistol only a few feet from the two presidents.
 Before the election in Mexico, Díaz jailed opposition candidate Francisco I. Madero, whose supporters took up arms.
 This resulted in both the ousting of Díaz and a revolution that would continue for another ten years.
 In the U.S.'s Arizona Territory, two citizens were killed and almost a dozen injured, some as a result of gunfire across the border.
 Taft was against an aggressive response and so instructed the territorial governor.

 Nicaragua's president, José Santos Zelaya, wanted to revoke commercial concessions granted to American companies, (Note: In one of which Secretary Knox was said to be a major stockholder.
 See Coletta 1973.) and American diplomats quietly favored rebel forces under Juan Estrada.
 Nicaragua was in debt to foreign powers, and the U.S. was unwilling to let an alternate canal route fall into the hands of Europeans.
 Zelaya's elected successor, José Madriz, could not put down the rebellion as U.S. forces interfered, and in August 1910, the Estrada forces took Managua, the capital.
 The U.S. compelled Nicaragua to accept a loan, and sent officials to ensure it was repaid from government revenues.
 The country remained unstable, and after another coup in 1911 and more disturbances in 1912, Taft sent troops to begin the United States occupation of Nicaragua, which lasted until 1933.

 Treaties among Panama, Colombia, and the United States to resolve disputes arising from the Panamanian Revolution of 1903 had been signed by the lame-duck Roosevelt administration in early 1909, and were approved by the Senate and also ratified by Panama.
 Colombia, however, declined to ratify the treaties, and after the 1912 elections, Knox offered $10 million to the Colombians (later raised to $25 million).
 The Colombians felt the amount inadequate, and requested arbitration; the matter was not settled under the Taft administration.